aspose-pdf/Aspose.PDF-Documentation/net/showcases/aspose-pdf-editor/_index.md

 **ASP.NET web method handles server requests**

 See Canvas.aspx.cs tab below with source code of AddPage_Click method.
-It adds a new empty page in PDF file using Aspose.PDF.Document class.
+It adds a new empty page in PDF file using Aspose.Pdf.Document class.
 After adding the page to PDF file, it converts the page to image to be displayed in the editor.The control is then returned back to Editor.js file which updates the page numbering in AddPage method.

 ### Deleting Page from PDF File